electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 });
 ```

-All your code should be similar to this:
+After integrating these patterns, your code should look like this:

 ```fiddle docs/latest/fiddles/windows-lifecycle

 ```

-## Other integrations and How to's
+## Other integrations and examples

-To help you with more advanced topics and deeper OS integration, we have created some tutorials.
+Electron's documentation has many tutorials to help you with more advanced topics
-You can access them by clicking the links below:
+and deeper operating system integrations.

 - [OS Integration]: How to make your application feel more integrated with the Operating
   System where it is running.